• Skip to primary navigation

 Christine Wokowsky, Board Certified in Holistic Nutrition

-Verilux Happy Light.
 My office is the darkest room in the house and I have one sitting on my desk, especially helpful in the winter.
 This is the second Verilux Happy Light I have used and I really like it.
-Living in Nevada where there is sunshine over 330 days of the year I am so accustom to light and brightness if I am in a dark room or space for too long it really affects me.
+Living in Nevada where there is sunshine over 330 days of the year I am so accustomed to light and brightness if I am in a dark room or space for too long it really affects me.
 This has been a great product for me and I can recommend it.

 happy-light